Chelsea vs Arsenal: 'Chelsea have a chance because of Eden Hazard' - Lauren expecting close Europa League final | Goal.com

 But the former Arsenal defender does not see any reason for his old club to be feeling added pressure ahead of the final.

 He added: "I always say the same thing, there is no pressure.
-As a footballer, I prefer this kind of pressure, to play for titles, it isn’t a pressure.
+As a footballer, I prefer this kind of pressure.
+To play for titles, that's not pressure.

-"The pressure is to fight to avoid relegation.
+"Pressure is fighting to avoid relegation.
 You do not know where you are going to be next year, if you are going to be fighting to be relegated to the second division.
 That is pressure.

 "The fact of playing a final and being able to win a title is not pressure.
 That pressure is a blessing.

 "I would like to have it every year.
-I don’t think it will decisive for the team to block and keep them from playing well, just the opposite.
-I think it's a motivating factor because you qualify to the Champions League and you win a title."
+I don’t think it will be decisive for [Arsenal] to defend deep and keep [Chelsea] from playing well, just the opposite.
+I think they will be motivated because they'll qualify for the Champions League and win a title."